infinum/qa-handbook/Tools/Using Proxyman.md

 It differs from device to device but it can go something like this:

-1. Go to “Settings”
+1. Go to "Settings"
-2. Go to “Wifi” or "Network"
+2. Go to "Wifi" or "Network"
 3. Connect to the same network as the one you're connected to with your Mac
 4. Long tap on the Wifi network you are connected to
-5. Click the “Modify network” option
+5. Click the "Modify network" option
-6. Click “Show advanced options”
+6. Click "Show advanced options"
-7. Under “Proxy”, change the option to “Manual”
+7. Under "Proxy", change the option to "Manual"
-8. Tap on “Proxy hostname” and write down your Mac's IP address (the one you remembered)
+8. Tap on "Proxy hostname" and write down your Mac's IP address (the one you remembered)
-9. Tap on “Proxy port” and write down 9090
+9. Tap on "Proxy port" and write down 9090

  ![Android setup](/img/android_proxy_setup.gif)